ThomasH-W/ESP32-Radio-TTGO/README.md

 To install the software you need to create the binary and uplad the content of the data folder.

-### WiFi Manager

 ### MQTT
 MQTT is optional.
-If you do not have an MQTT broker installed you can ignore al settings.
+If you do not have an MQTT broker installed you can ignore all settings.
-The redio will still work if the MQTT broker canot be reached.
+The radio will still work if the MQTT broker cannot be reached.
 MQTT is used to provide a generic interface for e.g. home automation.
-In addition NodeRED can be used to generate a simple a fast user interface.
+In addition NodeRED can be used to generate a simple user interface.

 ### PlatformIO

 #### BINARY - Program Code

-Create Binary from program code and upload
+Create the binary from program code and upload
 - Build
 - Upload

 ![PIO-Upload](README/images/ESP_Radio_PlatformIO_BIN_1.jpg)

 ### DATA - Filesystem